Syndiant

 Small Highly Parallel on-Display SIMD Processing

-To perform the very large number of operations required, Syndiant displays employ a small highly parallel processor with a Single Instruction, Multiple Data Stream (SIMD).
-A very simple bit serial processing element (PE) per column of pixels runs the same operation or instruction but with data based on the value of the pixel.
+To perform the very large number of operations required, Syndiant displays employ a small highly parallel processor with a Single Instruction, Multiple Data (SIMD) stream.
+A very simple bit-serial processing element (PE) per column of pixels runs the same operation or instruction but with data based on the value of the pixel.

 On-die scratch memory buffers pixel data being processed and enables a very fast “context switch” between two colors as they sequence.
-The scratch memory has only a few bits per pixel and none of the bits are dedicated to any given pixel.
-Memory is constantly re-allocated to different pixels based on proprietary algorithms that leverage the bit serial processing to reduce the number of processing cycles, save power, and minimize the amount of on-chip memory required.
+Memory is constantly reallocated to different pixels based on proprietary algorithms that leverage bit-serial processing to reduce cycles, save power, and minimize on-chip memory requirements.

 Q-View

-Enabling 4K UHD and beyond, Syndiant’s all-digital Q-View technology brings Ultra High Definition to pico-projectors and mobile near-eye.
+Enabling 4K UHD and beyond, Syndiant’s all-digital Q-View technology brings Ultra High Definition to pico-projectors and mobile near-eye displays.

-Q-view technology requires almost no additional power consumption in the backplane; 4K Q-View has virtually the same power consumption as a native 1080p backplane.
-Plus, with Q-View the optical engine can be designed for ¼ resolution, reducing cost of lens design and manufacturing.
+Q-View technology requires almost no additional power consumption in the backplane; 4K Q-View has virtually the same power consumption as a native 1080p backplane.
+Additionally, with Q-View the optical engine can be designed for ¼ resolution, reducing lens design and manufacturing costs.

 News